-The analog value appears below this with the units:
+The analog value appears below this Analog value: 12.456 mA

-The meas. val. for the selected meas. channel Mxx is output in variant 0.
+The measured value for the selected measuring channel Mxx is output in variant 0.
 In this mode the semi-continuous measuring rate (see 11.1.3) is the most suitable because in this way the analog output will be processed most frequently.